-The charter school must take whatever action is necessary to ensure that the parent understands the written notice and the proceedings at the hearing.
-These steps include arranging for an interpreter for a parent who is deaf or hard of hearing or whose native language is not English.

-- e.
-Findings of a Due Process Hearing - The hearing officer is required: - to reach a decision in the due process proceeding no later than 45 days after the resolution period ends: - if expedited, a determination must be made within 10 school days after the hearing, - to base the decision solely on the evidence presented at the hearing; and, - to mail a copy of the decision to each of the parties within the 45-day period. - The hearing officer may grant specific extensions of time beyond the 45- day period at the request of either party. - The Nevada Department of Education must, after deleting all personally identifiable information from a copy of the findings and decision, transmit the redacted version to the Nevada State Special Education Advisory Council and make the redacted version available to the public.
-The hearing officer's decision in a due process hearing is considered final, but may be appealed by either the parent or the charter school as described below.
+Findings of a Due Process Hearing

+- The hearing officer is required: - . to reach a decision in the due process proceeding no later than 45 days after the resolution period - if expedited, a determination must be made within 10 school days after the hearing, - to base the decision solely on the evidence presented at the hearing; and,
-2.7.4.
-Appeals

-- a.
-Any party aggrieved by the findings and decision in the hearing has the right to appeal the decision of the impartial due process Hearing Officer. - The request for an appeal must be made (to the Nevada Department of Education) within 30 calendar days after receiving the decision of the hearing officer. - A party to the hearing may file a cross-appeal within 10 calendar days after receiving notice of the initial appeal. - b.
-The State Review Officer who is appointed by the Nevada Department of Education: - examines the entire hearing record to make sure required procedures were followed consistent with the requirements of due process and makes an independent decision; - may give parties an opportunity for oral or written arguments, or both, at the discretion of the review officer; - seek additional evidence necessary and, if a hearing is held to receive additional evidence, afford the parties the same right under due process hearings; - must reach a decision and mail a copy or electronic findings of fact and the decision to each party within 30 days after the request for review is made; and - may grant an extension if one of the parties requests. - State Review Officer's decision is final unless a party brings a civil action as described in Section 2.8. - c.
-After deleting any personally identifiable information, the Nevada Department of Education is to transmit the redacted version of the findings and decisions to the Nevada State Special Education Advisory Council, and is to make the redacted findings and decisions available to the public.

-2.8 CIVIL ACTIONS

-2.8.1.
-A civil action may be brought by any party disagreeing with the findings and decision of a State Review Officer in an appeal.

-- a.
-A civil action may be brought in a state court with jurisdiction or in federal district court. - b.
-The request for an appeal must be made within 90 calendar days after receiving the decision of the review officer.

-2.8.2.
-Before a civil action may be filed, the party must exhaust his or her remedies under the due process and appeal proceedings described above in Section 2.9.

-2.9 STATE COMPLAINTS

-2.9.1.
-An organization or individual may file a complaint with the Nevada Department of Education (NDE).

-- a.
-The complaint must be in writing, signed and include: - a statement that the charter school has violated state or federal special education law; - the facts related to the issue(s); - signature and contact information of the complainant; - a description of the nature of the problem; and - a proposed resolution of the problem. - b.
-If a specific school or student is referenced in the complaint, the complaint must also include: - the name and residence of the student; - the name of the school the student is attending. - c.
-The parent must submit a copy of the complaint to the charter school and the Nevada Department of Education. - d.
-The complaint must allege a violation that occurred within one year of filing. - e.
-The charter school has the right to respond and try to resolve the complaint or mediate if both parties agree. - f.
-The NDE must complete its review and give its decision within 60 calendar days. - g.
-If the complaint includes issues which are also the subject of a due process hearing, the NDE is required to set aside those issues until the due process hearing is resolved. - h.
-Any issues which are not the subject of a due process hearing must proceed and be resolved within the 60 calendar-day timeframe. - i.
-If any issues raised in a complaint have previously been decided in a due process hearing involving the same parties, the due process hearing decision is binding, and the NDE must inform the complaining party to that effect - j.
-If a complaint alleges that the charter school has failed to implement a due process decision, the NDE must resolve that complaint.
+- If a specific school or student is referenced in the complaint, the complaint must also include: - the name and residence of the student; the name of the school the student is attending - The parent must submit a copy of the complaint to the charter school and the Nevada Department of

+- The complaint must allege a violation that occurred within one year offiling.

+The charter school has the right to respond and try to resolve the complaint or mediate if both parties agree.

+The NDE must complete its review and give its decision within 60 calendar days. - If the complaint includes issues which are also the subject of a due process hearing, the NDE is required to set aside those issues until the due process hearing is resolved.
-2.9.2.
-After reviewing all relevant information, the NDE will make an independent determination as to whether the charter school violated a requirement of IDEA.
-The NDE will issue a written decision to the complainant that:

-- a. addresses each allegation in the complaint; - b. contains findings of fact and conclusions; and - c. states the reasons for the NDE's final decision.

-2.9.3.
-If the NDE finds that the charter school has failed to provide appropriate services to a student, it must address:

-- a. how to remediate the denial of those services, including, as appropriate, the awarding of monetary reimbursement or other corrective action appropriate to the needs of the student; and - b. appropriate future provision of services for all students with disabilities.
+Any issues which are not the subject of a due process hearing must proceed and be resolved within the 60 - calendar-day timeframe.
+If any issues raised in a complaint have previously been decided in a due process hearing involving the same parties, the due process hearing decision is binding, and the NDE must inform the complaining party to that - effect.
+If a complaint alleges that the charter school has failed to implement a due process decision, the NDE must - 2.9.2.
+After reviewing all relevant information, the NDE will make an independent determination as to whether a. addresses each allegation in the complaint; b. contains findings of fact and conclusions; and - states the reasons for the NDE's final decision - 2.9.3.
+If the NDE finds that the charter school has failed to provide appropriate services to a student, it must address - how to remediate the denial of those services, including, as appropriate, the awarding of monetary reimbursement or other corrective action appropriate to the needs of the student; and appropriate future provision of services for all students with disabilities. - h.